Plumsail/helpdesk-docs/Online/User Guide/Ticket management.rst

 Ticket management
 #################

+.. contents:: Contents
+   :local:
+   :depth: 1

 View ticket
 ~~~~~~~~~~~

 You can open up a ticket  by clicking its title.
 You will be presented
 with a form like this one:

 |view-ticket-form|